Personal Improvement

 There are plenty of other rules of thumb you can use to get your number, but we like the 4% rule because it’s easy to understand.

-23. You’re Investing For Retirement: High Urgency
+57. You’re Investing For Retirement: High Urgency

-24. Investing and retirement investing are two different things.
+58. Investing and retirement investing are two different things.
 Retirement accounts like 401ks and IRAs are tax-advantaged.
 Those advantages are essential for retirement savings.
 The two most expensive things in life are interest and taxes.
 We showed you how to minimize interest; investing in retirement accounts is how you (legally) reduce taxes.

 There are also penalties for withdrawing money early from a retirement account.
 That sounds like a punishment, but it’s a good thing.
 Retirement saving is long-term.
 That money needs decades to grow so you shouldn’t use a retirement account as a piggy bank.
 That’s what your emergency fund is for.

 Your priority is to contribute enough to your 401k to receive matching funds from your employer.
 This is free money and the reason we suggest you do it even if you have credit card debt.
 Not all 401ks are great.
 Sometimes the fees are high, and sometimes the investment options aren’t great.
-Blooom can take a look and show you how healthy your 401k is.
-Even if it’s not great, contribute for the match.
+Empower can take a look and show you how healthy your 401k is.
+Even if it’s not great, contribute to the match.
 If it is good, max it out.

-If your 401k isn’t great or you max it out, you can move onto an IRA.
+If your 401k isn’t great or you max it out, you can move on to an IRA.
 We’ve covered the differences between a Roth and a Traditional.
 You’ll have much more flexibility with an IRA than your employer’s 401k.

 We also love Vanguard for both everyday and long-term investing.

-27. You Have a Little Real Estate
+61. You Have a Little Real Estate

-He and his wife documented their experiences and created a course, Rental Properties for Passive Investors, which details their entire process.
+Using a turnkey rental property strategy lets you invest from a distance.
+Andrew has documented his experiences with rental properties and created a course, Rental Properties for Passive Investors, which details the entire process.

 Rental Properties for Passive Investors